-In order for the contracts to be transparent we have separated out the Data Management Service (being the support provided to the school by HfL) and the Capita SIMS Annual Entitlement and Licences (which Capita charges to HfL at the beginning of the year and this is then recharged to schools) to show the split of the total cost and where the cost is allocated.
+For clarity in our contracts, we have separated the support provided to the school by HfL (the Data Management Services) and the Capita SIMS Annual Entitlement and Licences (which Capita charges to HfL at the beginning of the contract year and is recharged by HfL to schools).

 The total cost is worked out on a per-pupil basis for the whole year, plus an additional charge if you use extra modules (Dinner Money, Lesson Monitor, Partnership Xchange or Multiple Timetables).
 HfL are required to make a full payment to Capita for the Capita SIMS Annual Entitlement (for the 12 month period commencing 1st April) although the school will receive this as a monthly charge.

 The Capita SIMS Annual Entitlement is a 12 month fixed contract and cannot be cancelled part way through the year.
 Notification that a school wishes to move away from SIMS as their Management Information System (MIS) would need to be made in writing to HfL by 10th December to prevent further charges in the following financial year.

 No. When schools convert, Capita require that the academy purchase the licences directly from them.
 However, the school is still able to purchase their Service Desk support from HfL.
 Data Management Services can provide further information should the school be considering conversion, as part of their due diligence.

 In addition to any small pricing increase to cover inflation, an additional increase may be reflective of changes made to your services or the addition of new services.